Recognising World Mental Day at Oakland Care

 Evidence supports that, exercising is a good way to release endorphins which help boosts moods and overall sense of well-being, plus improves your appetite, sleep cycles and stress control.

-Luke said, “I like to compete in many sports, pretty much every day, at the moment I am either running, playing for my football team, open-water swimming or in the gym.
+“I like to compete in many sports, pretty much every day, at the moment I am either running, playing for my football team, open-water swimming or in the gym.
 Being positive, keeping to a routine and looking after your nutrition, I believe is key as well.
 I am a believer in there is no better feeling than setting a goal and achieving it, especially if you are suffering from any type of Mental Health”.

 Luke’s next goal is to compete in triathlons and he has just entered the ballot for the next London Marathon.
 Any charities people recommend that he can raise money for – please let us know!